ClickHouse/ClickHouse/docs/en/query_language/alter.md

 The same structure of directories is created inside the backup as inside `/var/lib/clickhouse/`.
 The query performs 'chmod' for all files, forbidding writing into them.

+After creating the backup, you can copy the data from `/var/lib/clickhouse/shadow/` to the remote server and then delete it from the local server.
+Note that the `ALTER t FREEZE PARTITION` query is not replicated.
+It creates a local backup only on the local server.

 The query creates backup almost instantly (but first it waits for the current queries to the corresponding table to finish running).

 At first, the backup does not take any space on the disk.
 As the system works, the backup can take disk space, as data is modified.
 If the backup is made for old enough data, it does not take space on the disk.

-After creating the backup, you can copy the data from `/var/lib/clickhouse/shadow/` to the remote server and then delete it from the local server.
-The entire backup process is performed without stopping the server.

-The `ALTER ...
-FREEZE PARTITION` query is not replicated.
-It creates a local backup only on the local server.

 Another way to create a local backup is to copy data from the `/var/lib/clickhouse/data/database/table` directory manually.
 Note that you should do it when the server isn't running.
 Otherwise, race conditions are possible when copying directories with files being added or changed, and the backup may be inconsistent.
 Copy the data when the server is not running – then the resulting data will be the same as after the `ALTER TABLE t FREEZE PARTITION` query.

-`ALTER TABLE ...
-FREEZE PARTITION` copies only the data, not table metadata.
+`ALTER TABLE t FREEZE PARTITION` copies only the data, not table metadata.
 To make a backup of table metadata, copy the file `/var/lib/clickhouse/metadata/database/table.sql`

 To add the data to a table from a backup, do the following:

 1. Create the table if it does not exist.
 To view the query, use the .sql file (replace `ATTACH` in it with `CREATE`).
 2. Copy the data from the `data/database/table/` directory inside the backup to the `/var/lib/clickhouse/data/database/table/detached/` directory.
-3. Run `ALTER TABLE ...
-ATTACH PARTITION` queries to add the data to a table.
+3. Run `ALTER TABLE t ATTACH PARTITION` queries to add the data to a table.

 Restoring from a backup does not require stopping the server.